Pink Floyd members reunite to record song for Ukraine

 Pink Floyd was founded in London in the mid-1960s and helped forge the U.K. psychedelic scene before releasing influential 1970s albums including “The Dark Side of the Moon,” “Wish You Were Here” and “The Wall.”

-Original member Roger Waters quit in 1985, and the remaining members of Pink Floyd last recorded together for the 1994 album “The Division Bell.”
+Original member Waters quit in 1985, and the remaining members of Pink Floyd last recorded together for the 1994 album “The Division Bell.”
+After keyboard player Richard Wright died in 2008, Gilmour said he doubted Pink Floyd would perform together again.

+“Hey Hey Rise Up” also features Guy Pratt on bass and Nitin Sawhney on keyboards.

 Follow all AP stories on the war in Ukraine at https://apnews.com/hub/russia-ukraine.